slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 # Foreword

 I wish to put in writing some observations on an intellectual matter I deem of special interest.
 One could perhaps dare to reduce it to the study of brains.
-In this sense, the matter is circumscribed to the inquiry of what may be termed a ''representative instinct'' in mankind.
-Such '' instinct''—I use the term loosely for now—is plausibly the byproduct of the emergence of symbolic faculties in instinctive beings.
+In this sense, the matter is circumscribed to the inquiry of what may be denoted with the oxymoron of ''instinctual representations''.
+Such ''representations'' —I use the term loosely for now—are plausibly the byproduct of the emergence of symbolic faculties in instinctive beings.
 This may not be too precise, but it is also not blatantly wrong, and so I accept it as a decent preliminary formulation.
 I am speaking of what a peculiar branch of psychoanalysis termed *archetypes*.

-The concept of *archetype* does not have a neurobiological origin, and I do wish to attend to its early formulations.
+The concept of *archetype* does not originate in neurobiology, and I do wish to attend to its pre-scientific formulations.
 Firstly, because in the genealogy of any scientific idea there are large branches of (in general quite illuminating) pre-scientific antecedents.
 Secondly, because the hypotheses that concern us go far beyond the scope of scientific inquiry, raising questions about human nature itself.

-As a last preliminary comment, I should wish to say the following: although the concept, as we postulate it, has a tighter link with scientific understanding than its original formulations, and although a considerable amount of empirical work has been set forth by affective neuroscience on its favor, the existence of such a thing as a ''representative instinct'' is still merely a hypothesis.
-Only the scientific study of brain functioning can ultimately provide satisfactory evidence in favour or against it.
+As a last preliminary comment, I should wish to say the following.
 It is probably the case that mind-problems are of the kind where propositions are to be measured only in that way—by the weight of existing evidence, and not by conclusive proof.
-A love for sharp edges and rigor compels me to limit the scope of my speculation to what I deem to be in line with this evidence and our current scientific understanding of the brain.
+A love for sharp edges and rigor compels me to limit the scope of my speculations to what I deem to be in line with neurobiological evidence and our current scientific understanding of the brain.
 It is utterly short-sighted to claim that reason can only delve into matters where certain knowledge exists (or could exist).
 The advancement of science itself must always begin with educated conjectures, and a philosophical attitude towards uncertain matters can *at least*, when executed correctly, reveal the right and the wrong questions to be raised.

 # Archetypes